readthedocs/website/content/posts/rollout-of-our-new-dashboard.rst

 Documentation page changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Project documentation will also receive an update with these dashboard changes.
+Rollout of our new dashboard will also be apparent on hosted documentation.
-There are some points in hosted documentation where our own dashboard is
+There are several pages in hosted documentation where our own dashboard is
+visible to readers:

+Documentation error pages
+    We display an error page to readers when we encounter a problem with their
+    request, like when a requested file is missing (HTTP 404 error).

+    We do not show our error page when a custom 404 error page is provided by a
+    project.

+Authentication forms
-surfaced, such as documentation error pages, authentication forms, and
+    This includes documentation authentication pages, such as password and
-documentation sharing forms.
+    GitHub authentication, and documentation sharing pages, such as sharing
+    password entry.

-On Dec 10th, projects hosted on `Read the Docs Business`_ will also be updated
+On **Dec 10th**, projects hosted on `Read the Docs Business`_ will
-to start using these new dashboard pages in their hosted documentation.
+use our new dashboard for these pages in their hosted documentation.

+*There will be no changes to user generated documentation otherwise.*

 If you would like to update your project to use these pages before then,
 `contact us`_.